Cosmo697/VMControl/README.md

 ## Usage

-### System Tray
+-### System Tray
 - Click the tray icon to open the unified control panel
-- Right-click for context menu with Show Controls, Mute All and Exit options
+- Right-click for context menu with Show Controls, Mute All, Save Preset, Load Preset and Exit options
 - Control panel automatically hides when mouse leaves the window area or window loses focus

 ### Unified Control Panel